Your One-Stop Guide to Learning Tamil

 News, Music, and Other Resources for Learning Tamil

 Listening to music can be a fun way to increase your Tamil vocabulary and pick up new phrases.
-Don’t forget to make sure a phrase isn’t poetic licence or formal Tamil before you use it in conversation, though!
-To discover Tamil bands you like, try listening to this Spotify playlist with over 1,100 Tamil songs from this century or check out the Tamil music section of the Times of India.
+Don’t forget to make sure a phrase isn’t poetic license or formal Tamil before you use it in conversation, though!
+To discover Tamil bands you like, try listening to this Spotify playlist with over 1,100 Tamil songs from this century, or check out the Tamil music section of the Times of India.

 Alternatively, to practice your Tamil while also staying up to date on current affairs, you can read the news.
 Since every news site will have its own editorial slant, it’s worth reading a few until you find one you like.
 Here are some suggestions: